-The suspension came after the Foreign and Commonwealth Office changed its travel advice to ‘advise against all travel’ to the city of Banjul, and ‘advise against all but essential travel’ to the rest of the country.
+The suspension came after the Foreign, Commonwealth & Development Office changed its travel advice to ‘advise against all travel’ to the city of Banjul, and ‘advise against all but essential travel’ to the rest of the country.

 The change in advice came following political unrest in the country, after the Presidential elections at the start of December.